 Getting Here From Vienna: From Vienna’s Westbahnhof Train Station take a local train toward Mauthausen.
 You’ll have transfer trains either at St. Valentin or Linz depending on your departure time, so check the train schedule.
 Either way you’ll get right to Mauthausen train station, just make sure to take departure that has 2 hours in total travel time as certain departures have a long layover.
 From the Mauthausen train station the Camp is either a long 5km walk or 3km cheap taxi.
 Entrance Cost: Free, not recommended for kids under 14 years old.
 Visiting Hours: May-June Daily from 9am-5:30pm.
 July-October Tuesday-Sunday 9am-5:30pm, Closed Mondays.
 November-April Tuesday-Sunday 9am-3:30pm, Closed Mondays.
 Guided Tours: Guide tours are available but pricey at 40€ per person.
 Alternative you can get the 75 minute audio tour for Free after a refundable 40€ per headset deposit.
 It is easy enough to share a headset between a couple people.
 Mauthausen Website: (HERE).

-9. Brno, Czech Republic (2 Hours): Brno is of the Capuchin Monastery with its erie crypt of Monks.
-The Capuchin Monks would put their deadin a coffin during each funeral precession, but afterward would lay thebodies in the crypt to be able to re-use the coffin and save money.
+About Brno: Brno is of the Capuchin Monastery with its eerie crypt of Monks.
+The Capuchin Monks would put their dead in a coffin during each funeral procession, but afterward would lay the bodies in the crypt to be able to re-use the coffin and save money.
 They did this from 1400 into the 1700’s until it was outlawed and the crypt was closed.
 Although they didn’t mean for it to happen, the perfect air conditions in the crypt mummified the last 24 monks they buried here which have become quite a tourist attraction.
 The Monks are neatly lined up in rows, their heads rest on original brick pillows, and are so well preserved you can still see their robes and the rosaries they are holding.

 Fairly close to the Capuchin Monastery is the second largest ossuary in Europe which sits beneath St. James Church.
 The bones of over 50,000 people were buried here before it was sealed up in the 1700’s in favor of cemetery burials.
 The ossuary lay forgotten under the church until a local historian re-discovered it in 2000.
 It took them a number of years to make it safe for visitors as due to bacteria that formed when they opened it, but today it is truly awesome to visit.
 The only ossuary bigger are the catacombs in Paris, France.

-11. Eggenburg Beinhaus, Austria (2 Hours and 10 Minutes): Crypt containing the bones of 5,800 Austrians arranged in an artistic manner.
+About Eggenburg Beinhaus: Crypt containing the bones of 5,800 Austrians arranged in an artistic manner.
 It was written about as early as 1299 A.D. and a majority of the current crypt was built in 1405 A.D.
 Because the bones are so old you can only look at the crypt through a large glass wall and can no longer walk among them, but they are impressive still.
 The only down fall is the window you look through to see it is small and often dirty but after dark you can flip a light on to see it better.

-12. Burg Hardegg, Austria (1 Hour and 45 Minutes): Cool riverside castle overlooking the Austrian-Czech boarder from a hilltop perch.
+About Burg Hardegg: Cool riverside castle overlooking the Austrian-Czech boarder from a hilltop perch.
 It was first built in the 1100s and has luckily stood the test of time. it may not be as cool as the other castles around Vienna, but is still a good visit for castle lovers.
 The grounds are open for the public to free roam most days but to see the private collection of arms you must arrange a tour ahead of time with requires 20 or more guests.

-Getting Here From Vienna: 70 minute local train to Retz then Bus 1255 takes you right to the Castle in about 1 hour and 45 minutes total.
+Getting Here From Vienna:70 minute local train to Retz then Bus 1255 takes you right to the Castle in about 1 hour and 45 minutes total.
 Make sure to check the schedule as a couple times a day there is a 45 minute lay over waiting for the bus.
 Only 90 minutes by car.
-Rating as a Side Trip From Vienna: 6 out of 10.
-It is pretty nice, but there are cooler castles near Vienna to see first.
+Rating as a Side Trip From Vienna: 5 out of 10.
+It is actually kind of a cool place, but there are cooler castles near Vienna to see first.

 Longer Side Trips From Vienna:

-15. Munich, Germany (4 Hours): This former capital of Bavaria, known for its beer halls and inviting residents can actually be seen in 1-2 days, but it has so many amazing surrounding sites you’ll want to stay longer.
+15. Munich, Germany (4 Hours): This former capital of Bavaria, known for its beer halls and inviting residents can actually be seen in 1-2 full days, but it has so many amazing surrounding sites you’ll want to stay longer.
 Outside of its Oktoberfest feel, Munich’s surrounding sites include the Hofbräuhaus, English Garden, and further away Dachau & Mad King Ludwig’s Castles.
-Make sure to check out our Free Munich City Center Walking Tour.
+Make sure to check out our Munich travel guide.